RepoGrams/RepoGrams/README.md

 GitHub supports app-specific tokens that can be used in lieu of the password.

+#### Extra footer ####

+You can add extra HTML to the footer of the page by adding it to `build/extra-footer.html`.
+This can enable adding scripts such as web analytics.

 #### Pre-cache repositories ####

 You can cache a large number of git repositories on the server side by running `./precache.sh [domain-name]